IntersectMBO/plutus/docusaurus/docs/essential-concepts/language-versions.md

 *See also:*

-- [Plutus language changes](../reference/plutus-language-changes.md) for a description of what has changed between versions.
+- [Plutus language changes](../reference/plutus-language-changes.md) for a description of what has changed between versions
 - [Upgrading to Vasil and Plutus script addresses](../reference/upgrade-vasil-plutus-script-addresses.md).